 Airbnb is transforming the travel industry one vacation rental at a time.
 If you haven’t jumped on the Airbnb wagon yet, you absolutely should!
 For those that don’t know, Airbnb is an online accommodation marketplace where regular people rent out their spare rooms, spare homes, attics, garages, tepees, boats, etc. to travelers from all over the world.
 The accommodation ranges from really cheap and basic to incredibly glamorous and unique.
 (A few nights in a castle in England anyone?)

-We first tried Airbnb last year in Brazil and after saving over $2.500 in accommodation costs, we basically stopped using hotels altogether.
-We’ve rented Airbnb units all over Australia, some for just 1 night, others for 3 or more.
+We first tried Airbnb in 2014 during World Cup in Brazil and after saving over $2.500 in accommodation costs, we basically stopped using hotels altogether.
+We’ve rented Airbnb units all over Australia, in South America, in Europe, and in Asia.
+Some for just 1 night, others for up to a week at a time.
 For the most part it’s been wonderful experiences with thoughtful and caring hosts whose places were often the highlights of many of our trips.
 But as luck goes, there’ve been some not so great experiences as well.

 We’ve learned a few things about scoring great Airbnb accommodation.
-So today, I wanted to share a few tips that we picked up over the last year of Airbnb’ing around the world.
+So we wanted to share a few tips that we picked up over the last few years of Airbnb’ing around the world.

 Adjust Your Expectations

 Airbnb accommodation is not a hotel, so whatever amenities you are used to having in a hotel room will not necessarily apply to an Airbnb rental.
 Remember that in many cases the place you are renting is actually someone’s home.